Globally-centered autocovariances in MCMC: Examples

 \section{Examples}

 For three different target distributions we sample $m$ parallel Markov chains to assess the performance of our proposed estimators.
 We make the following three comparisons - (1) locally-centered ACF vs G-ACF estimator, (2) A-SV vs G-SV estimator, and (3) $\widehat{\textrm{ESS}}_A$ vs $\widehat{\textrm{ESS}}_G$.
 The quality of estimation of $\Sigma$ is studied by coverage probabilities of a $95 \%$ Wald confidence region when the true mean $\mu_g$ is known.
 The convergence of local and global estimators of $\Sigma$ and $\textrm{ESS}$ as $n$ increases is studied through two types of running plots (1) logarithm of Frobenius norm of estimated $\Sigma$, and (2) logarithm of estimated ESS/$mn$.
 In all three examples, we estimate the mean of the stationary distribution, so $g$ is the identity function.
 The truncation point $b_n$ are the defaults available in the \texttt{R} package \texttt{mcmcse} \citep{mcmcse}.
+A variety of other examples and simulations are available in the supplement.